Schmiddl99/BDT24-Team8-edu_insight/README.md

 - 1104

 You can try it with different numbers (1000 - 9999) but that could result in an error if the Student_ID doesn't have any records.

+### Stopping the application

+5. Go back to the Terminal/Console where docker is running the application and press `CTRL + C`.
+Or go into the docker desktop application and hit the stop button on the image where it states `edu_insight`.

 ## Miscellaneous